 Any undergraduate who has completed three 300- or 400-level History courses or any graduate student who has completed two 500- or 600-level History courses and who has a minimum 3.0 GPA is eligible to seek an internship for CSU credit.

 Preparing Students for Meaningful Careers

-Internships provide training in various public history skill sets.
-Students learn techniques such as researching and developing public exhibits, creating inventories and finding aids for photographic and manuscript collections, designing and guiding urban walking tours, conducting oral histories, and documenting the material culture of historic house museums.
+Internships provide training in various public history and museum-related skill sets.
+Students learn techniques such as researching and developing public exhibits, preparing educational plans in concert with state standards, creating inventories and finding aids for museum and archival collections, conducting and analyzing oral histories, managing and conserving museum collections, assisting with public programming, curating digital media, and managing social media outreach.

-Interns work closely with an internship supervisor to design and develop a project that provides a meaningful learning experience and leads to a significant contribution to a history-oriented organization.
-Their contact with experienced practitioners gives them a real sense of how organizations research, collect, preserve, and interpret history in public settings.
+Interns work closely with an internship supervisor to design and develop a project that provides a meaningful learning experience and leads to a significant contribution to a museum or other history- or art-oriented organization.
+Their contact with experienced practitioners gives them a real sense of how organizations research, collect, preserve, and interpret history and art in public settings.

 Our interns say their experience enables them to sample career options they might otherwise never have considered-while they are still students.
 They also report that they emerge from their internships confident that they possess the skills relevant to such careers, and that they enjoy knowing that they are contributing to the mission of local organizations.

 Earn Credit Toward Your Degree